As of May, 2020, Premier Doug Ford lifted certain restrictions that were previously in place to help flatten the curve of COVID-19.

 • Please wait in your car until just a couple minutes before your appointment to avoid multiple people being in the lobby area at one time.

 • You will be required to wear a mask in all of the common areas of the office.
-It is your choice to leave your mask on or off in-session.

 • You will be asked to sanitize and/or wash your hands upon entering the office.